-STATEMENT OF WRITE-IN CANDIDACY - Refer to the General Information for Nomination of Candidates in Chapter 3 of Section 1 of this handbook.
+WRITE-IN CANDIDATE'S DECLARATION OF CANDIDACY - Refer to "General Information for Nomination of Candidates" in Chapter 3 of the handbook.

-CANDIDATE CAMPAIGN STATEMENT FORMS - If you have any questions regarding the completion of this form, contact the Campaign Finance and Disclosure Section at (562) 462-2339.
+CANDIDATE CAMPAIGN STATEMENT FORMS - If you have any questions regarding the completion of this form, contact the Campaign Finance Disclosure Section at (562) 462-2339.